mcgonagle/kravernetes/index.md

 ### Retzev - "Continuous Motion"

-**Retzev is a concept that urges the Krav Maga practitioner to utilize and harness the natural power in movement throughout both defensive and offensive initiatives within a self-defense technique(s).**
+Retzev is a concept that urges the Krav Maga practitioner to utilize and harness the natural power in movement throughout both defensive and offensive initiatives within a self-defense technique(s).

 ---

 ### DevSecOps
+@mcgonagle DevSecOps Definition - A Cultural and Technical Focus on Teamwor and the Mission of Secure Software Delivery.

-The purpose of *DevSecOps* is to integrate security controls and processes into the DevOps software development cycle, a process which is achieved by promoting the collaboration between security teams, development teams and operations teams.
+> The purpose of *DevSecOps* is to integrate security controls and processes into the DevOps software development cycle, a process which is achieved by promoting the collaboration between security teams, development teams and operations teams.

 Kraverenetes is a practical *DevSecOps* methodology which focuses on the four pillars of Krav Maga, which are: